ContextLab/hypertools/docs/auto_examples/plot_describe.rst

 =============================
-Using describe_pca to evaluate the integrity of your visualization
+Using describe to evaluate the integrity of your visualization
 =============================

 The downside to using dimensionality reduction to visualize your data is that